cssinjs/jss/docs/jss-syntax.md

 # Objects based styles syntax for declaring Style Sheets

-JSS is designed to stay as close as possible to the CSS syntax, however there are some exceptions.
-JSS uses a plugin-based architecture, so some of the syntax is added by plugins from the core package and others by optional plugins, which you can [setup](./setup.md).
+JSS is designed to stay as close as possible to the CSS syntax.
+However, there are some exceptions.
+JSS uses a plugin-based architecture, so plugins add some of the syntaxes from the core package and others by optional plugins, which you can [setup](./setup.md).

 ## Basic syntax